eslint/eslint/docs/src/extend/plugin-migration-flat-config.md

 };
 ```

 You should update your documentation so your plugin users know how to reference the exported configs.

-If your config is an array, consumers will have to spread it:
+If your config is an object, consumers should not spread it; and if it's an array, they should:

 ```js
 import example from "eslint-plugin-example";